evangelistalab/forte/docs/source/methods/dsrg.rst

   (1) Build natural virtual orbitals by diagonalizing the virtual-virtual block of the unrelaxed DSRG-MRPT2 one-particle reduced density matrix.
-  Integrals are subsequently updated to the natural-virtual-orbital basis.

-  (2) Read natural virtual occupations from :code:`NAT_OCC_VIRT` file.
-  Throw away virtual orbitals whose natural occupations are smaller than the user-defined threshold.
+  (2) Throw away virtual orbitals whose natural occupations are smaller than the user-defined threshold.
+Transform integrals to the FNO truncated semicanonical basis.

-  (3) Compute the MRPT2 corrections due to FNO truncation.
+  (3) Compute the MRPT2 corrections due to FNO truncation by performing a MRPT2 computation in the truncated virtual space.
+This correction applies to both energy and DSRG Hamiltonian.
-  Perform two MRPT2 computations: one with complete virtual orbitals and the other with FNO truncated virtual orbitals.

 .. note::
-  - If the :code:`NAT_OCC_VIRT` file is available in the same directory as the input file, we assume the orbitals are already in DSRG-MRPT2 quasi-natural-orbital basis such that step (1) is skipped.

-  - In step (1), the DSRG-MRPT2 ccvv amplitudes have the same expressions to those of MP2.
-    This behavior is hard coded in :code:`proc/dsrg_fno.py` by the option :code:`CCVV_SOURCE`.

   - If option :code:`THREEPDC` is set to :code:`ZERO`, 3-RDM will also be ignored for the 1-RDM build of DSRG-MRPT2.
     The resulting quasi-natural orbitals are thus approximated, but the error is negligible.
-    This behavior can be changed by modifying :code:`max_rdm_level` in :code:`proc/dsrg_fno.py`.

   - Because the recommended flow parameter is different between MRPT2 and others, the flow parameter for MRPT2 related steps [i.e., (1) and (3)] is controlled by option